 The EECS department has three bachelor degree programs: BSEE, BSCE and BSCS.
 The BSEE and BSCE programs are ABET accredited by the Engineering Accreditation Commission (EAC).
 The BSCS program is ABET accredited by the Computing Accreditation Commission (CAC).
-Their six year accreditation is up for renewal during the 2019-2020 academic year.
+Their six year accreditation is up for renewal during the 2020-2021 academic year.
 Each of these programs has two Program Educational Objectives (PEOs), as listed in section 1 (e), and eleven Student Outcomes.
+As the next review is still a couple of years away, we are reporting the data from our last ABET self-study (2014).